• Share this on:

 • Orange Fiber is a silky fibre made from citrus juice by-products.
 It was first included in the H&M Conscious exclusive collection in 2019.
 Recently, Orange Fiber started a collaboration with Lenzing to produce a TENCEL™ branded lyocell fibre made from orange pulp and wood sources.

-• Woocoa is an animal-free wool made using coconut fibre excess from the food industry combined with hemp fibres.
+• Woocoa is an animal-free wool made using excess coconut fibre from the food industry and hemp fibres.

-• Polylactic acid is a biodegradable natural polymer produced from renewable sources.
-It is mainly extracted from corn, cassava, wheat, straw and other crops that contain starch and spun into polylactic acid fibre.
+• Polylactic acid is a biodegradable natural polymer produced using renewable sources.
+It is mainly extracted from corn, cassava, wheat, straw and other crops that contain starch, and it is spun into polylactic acid fibre.

-• FLOCUS™ is the branded name for kapok textile fibres and materials.
-Kapok fibre is picked directly from the kapok tree, which needs no irrigation, pesticides or fertilisers, can grow on difficult terrain including mountains, and absorbs carbon dioxide from the atmosphere.
-FLOCUS™ materials also offer other properties including moisture management, temperature regulation and insect repellence.
+• FLOCUS™ is the brand name for kapok textile fibres and materials.
+Kapok fibre is picked directly from the kapok tree, which needs no irrigation, pesticides or fertilisers, can grow on difficult terrain including mountains and absorbs carbon dioxide from the atmosphere.
+FLOCUS™ materials also offer other properties, including moisture management, temperature regulation and insect repellence.

-• Soybean protein fibre is made from by-products in the soy food industry that produces soymilk, soybean oil, tofu etc. Left-over fibres from the wet-spinning process are used as animal feed so there is no waste.
+• Soybean protein fibre is made from by-products in the soy food industry that produces soymilk, soybean oil, tofu and so forth.
+Left-over fibres from the wet-spinning process are used as animal feed so there is no waste.

 Figure 3: Conventional cotton and polyester still dominate the apparel industry, but sustainable materials are increasing, including fibres made from wood pulp, cotton cuttings and agri-food by-products such as pineapple leaves